ranvis/php-ext-cbor/README.md

 #### EncodeParams

-When the encoder encounters a `Cbor\EncodeParams` instance, it encodes `$value` instance variable with the specified `$params` flags and options added to the current flags and options.
-After encoding inner `$value`, those parameters are back to the previous state.
+When the encoder encounters a `Cbor\EncodeParams` instance, it encodes the `$value` instance variable with the specified `$params` flags and options added to the current flags and options.
+After encoding the inner `$value`, those parameters are back to the previous state.
 This can be useful when you want to enforce specific parameters partially.

 `$params` array elements are: